 Ingredients are often adapted based on the medicinal intent of the cider.
-My thieves fire cider was created with additional immunity support in mind.
+Other fire ciders I've made were created with additional immunity support in mind.
 And this rose fire cider was created to attract beauty, abundance and love as that is what roses represent.

 Cinnamon sticks, peppercorn, clove, green cardamom

 Fresh organic rose petals and dried rosebuds, raw honey, apple cider vinegar, bee pollen

 And the recipe...